Austin-Daigle/Java-SimpleSheet-Application/README.md

 # Java SimpleSheet Application
 This is a simple java program that analyzes income/expenditure statements.

+# Demonstration Video:
+[Class Demonstration/Explanation Video](https://youtu.be/YisBk7Npusw)

 # How to use:
 Download the attached executable .jar application and execute and the java-based GUI will start-up.
 Alternately, the program can also be run by downloading the source code and compiling/executing each java class via a command line/IDE or the classes for the source code can be introduced into the Eclipse IDE and exported as a .jar executable.

-# Demonstration Video:
-[Class Demonstration/Explanation Video](https://youtu.be/YisBk7Npusw)

 ## There are four options supported by the program:
   * create an entry
-  * edit an entry
+  * edit an entry (edit or delete)
   * show analytics
   * quit program

-## Create an entry:
+## Create an Entry:
-  select "Create an entry" from the program GUI
+  select "Create an entry" from the program main menu GUI to get to the "create an entry" prompt

 ![image](https://user-images.githubusercontent.com/100094056/193438730-2d65e629-249f-421c-ae45-da47e96a0701.png)